+e 0

 Communications (written & oral) 9 Math 3

 Social Science 9 Science 3

 Philosophy or Worldview 3 Physical Fitness 5

-Music or Art 3 Freshmen & Senior Integration Semir nars2
+Music or Art 3 Freshmen & Senior Integration Semina rs2

-Literature 3 Basic computer Competency [†]
+Literature 3 Basic computer Competency†

-Includes a two sequence course offering
+\Includes a two sequence course offering

-Students may choose from the following classes to satisfy the social science sequence requirement in programs that require it.
+\\Students may choose from the following classes to satisfy the social science sequence requirement in programs that require it.

-- PSY 211 Child Development & PSY 212 Adult Development - SS 431 American Civilization 1 & SS 432 American Civilization 2 - SS 331 World Civilization 1 & SS 332 World Civilization 2 - SS 201 Principles of Economics 1 & SS 202 Principles of Economics 2 - PSY 201 Interpersonal Communication & PSY 412 Group Dynamics
+- PSY 211 Child Dev & PSY 212 Adult Development - SS 431 American Civ 1 & SS 432 American Civ 2 - SS 331 World Civ 1 & SS 332 World Civ 2 - SS 201 Prin of Economics 1 & SS 202 Prin of Economics 2 - PSY 201 Interpersonal Comm & PSY 412 Group Dynamics

-[†] All students are expected to have a working knowledge of Microsoft Office prior to starting at Grace University.
+All students are expected to have a working knowledge of Microsoft Office prior to starting at Grace University.
 This will allow each student to be most effective in using the campus network and library and computer lab resources.
 Successfully passing a competency exam is considered a fulfillment of the GE division objective of "technological" competence for our students.
-All new students are required to take a test over Microsoft Office Basics.
-Any student who does not pass this basic computer proficiency test will be enrolled in IT 095 Microsoft Office Basics for the respective semester and will be charged \$150 for this zero credit course.
+During the Fall orientation, all new students will take a test over Microsoft Office Basics.
+Any student who does not pass this basic computer competency test will be enrolled in IT 095 Microsoft Office Basics for the respective semester and charged \$150 for this course as a zero credit course.